Reimagine learning with 2 to 5 year old children and their families.

 Mariam Rashid, Co-founder

-Mariam is a global citizen and has taught and authored curriculum for organizations in East Africa.
+Mariam is a true global citizen, teaching and authoring curricula for international organizations in East Africa and United States.
 Her research interests include girl's and women's empowerment and community education through the process of co-creation.
 She is a University Instructor and facilitates programs in diversity and equity.

 At Wildhood, we use techniques from the Forest School movement, most popular in Europe, as seen in this feature.